-- Once approved, the club must submit the second year’s VBBA dues, (an additional $50 by check, or $55 online)
+- Once approved, the club must submit the second year’s VBBA dues, (an additional $50 by check or PayPal)

 - The club must schedule a minimum of six (6) matches in each of the first two seasons and the results of the matches should be reported to the VBBA Secretary via the Games Results Report form.

 Historical accuracy is an important goal for the members of the VBBA.
 The Association is fortunate to have knowledgeable historians and in some areas, experts on the various aspects of 19th century base ball.Depending on location, a personal visit, contacts via email and phone are provided.
 The duration of immediate mentoring will be determined by the progress and enthusiasm shown during communications.
 Continuing education regarding 19th century base ball will not cease, even after a club has begun to attain its goals.

 The new member club will purchase period equipment, and the VBBA will provide the club with a maximum of $200 ($100 annually) rebate to cover some of the cost of the products.
 A list of approved VBBA vendors will be provided.
 These vendors offer historically accurate bats, balls, bases and uniforms for matches ranging from 1859 – 1900.